 Service Delivery Forms

 No information is available.

-Although Early Head Start does not require the use of a specific assessment tool, the Head Start Program Performance Standards require that programs perform or obtain screenings to identify concerns regarding a child’s developmental, sensory, behavioral, motor, language, social, cognitive, perceptual, and emotional skills.
+Although Early Head Start does not require the use of a specific assessment tool, each Early Head Start program must implement a process for ongoing assessment.
+The Head Start Program Performance Standards require that programs perform or obtain screenings to identify concerns regarding a child’s developmental, sensory, behavioral, motor, language, social, cognitive, perceptual, and emotional skills.
 Early Head Start recommends that programs implement screening procedures that are sensitive to the child’s cultural and linguistic background and that the screening be done in conjunction with the child’s parent.

 Early Head Start-Home Visiting programs are not required to follow a specific curriculum.
 Rather, the Head Start Program Performance Standards stipulate that programs select an in-home and group-based curriculum that encourages the development of secure relationships, trust and emotional security, and opportunities for each child to explore a variety of sensory and motor experiences, and that supports other aspects of social, emotional, and physical development.
 The curriculum must be based on sound child development principles about how children grow and learn.

 Because programs select their own curriculum, they can select materials in the languages appropriate for the families they serve.
 All Early Head Start-Home Visiting programs are required, through the Head Start Program Performance Standards, to work with families in their primary, or preferred language.